amiika/ziffers/README.md

 ## Sequences / Pitch sets

-You can use and create sequences using (1234) or (1..4) notation.
+Create sequences of pitches using (1234) or (1..4) notation:

-Use following notation to create increasing or random sequences:

-(13425) -> Just the written sequence: 13425
+(13425) -> Just the sequence: 13425

 (1..7) -> Sequence from 1 to 7: "1234567"

-Created sequence can be manipulated using following commands:
+Sequences can be manipulated using following commands:

 **? = Randomize / take random n**